vikingeducation/prep_basics/test-yourself-answers.md

 2. Interesting enough to the search engine provider to bump it up to the first page instead of competitive products.
 3. Tricky enough to pretend to be one of the first two by gaming the search algorithm.

+Organic SEO refers to optimizing the website itself to play well with the search engine's algorithm.
+SEO can also be paid for via adwords.

 *Contributed by [Daniel R. Dugan](https://github.com/Tvlistings)*

 ### Design